 “…the first metaphor was animal.”
 John Berger, "Why Look at Animals?"

 In 2003, I adopted Beau the basset hound from a shelter in Brunswick, Maine to honor the first-year anniversary of my sister's death.
-Pat owned a series of increasingly nutty Irish setters, and donated money to animal shelters and humane societies.
-Adopting Beau struck me as the right way to honor her life.
 A decade later, I began working with him.
+Adopting Beau struck me as the right way to honor Pat's life, as she loved her own dogs and donated to shelters and humane societies.

 In Travels with Beau and 13, I foreground my photographic sources to further explore the theme of time.
 While Travels celebrates years of our car rides together in the tradition of American road trips, 13 acknowledges Beau’s impending mortality.